alexersh/vanilla-todo-list/README.md

-# vanilla-todo-list
+# Todo list using only vanilla tools

 The application is running on a clean Javascript/CSS3/HTML5

-##Application Functional Part :
+###Application Functional Part :
 - Add Note
 - Delete Note
 - Mark Note Completed